 Doing what James exhorts us to do is an expression of faith towards God.
 It is by faith that we make our confession to another.
 It is by faith that we believe the one to whom the confession is made will not cause any ill will for us, irrespective of how evil what we have confessed is perceived to be by others.
 It is by faith that we believe the prayer of the confessor will be answered.
 It is by faith the confessor engages in the process of hearing the confession and offering the prayer of healing from sin.
 The cleansing feeling that accompanies such occasions, to which I myself and numerous others have testified, supports the truth of what is written in the Bible.

 There was a time when I found continuing to be obedient to what God had told me to do and attend a certain church too difficult to take.
 The amount of infighting that was taking place within the congregation over who could make use of the unused church facilities and the lack of compassion towards my wife was hard for me to bear.
 Eventually, I decided to leave.
-When the pastor of the congregation demonstrated to me what was nothing but pure hypocrisy of the worse kind, I turned to God and told Him, from now on I am going to do things my way.
+When the pastor of the congregation demonstrated to me what was nothing but pure hypocrisy of the worst kind, I turned to God and told Him, "From now on I am going to do things my way."
 Of course, I overlooked my own self-righteous attitude.

 Two years later, I was standing before another congregation, having been asked by the pastor of the congregation to share a testimony.
 When I began to testify, I sensed I needed to confess my sin.
 I felt like I was being strangled and had difficulty speaking.
 Tears were flowing freely down my cheeks.
 The pastor approached me, put his arm around me, and attempted to get me to sit down.
 I resisted because I knew that if I didn't testify to my sin, I would still be bound.
 By faith, I made the effort to speak.
-When I had told the congregation that I had sinned against the Lord, my wife, my family and the people of God, light came all around me.
+When I had told the congregation that I had sinned against the Lord, my wife, my family, and the people of God, light came all around me.
 I felt as if I had a tight straitjacket removed, and I had been set free.

-Instead of testifying as the pastor wanted me to testify, I new I had to own up to my sin.
-I was going to do good works my own way, and not walk in the path God wanted me to walk.
+Instead of testifying as the pastor wanted me to testify, I knew I had to own up to my sin.
+I was going to do good works my own way and not walk in the path God wanted me to walk.
 Humility is difficult to learn.
 Yet if we, by faith, accept what God is saying to us, we learn to walk humbly with Him.
 This is part of the discipline that helps us grow in faith.
 We need to learn obedience of faith (Romans 1:5; 16:26), if we are going to bring glory to God and have His stamp of approval on our lives.

-The issue of faith and healing is largely misunderstood, because people don't understand that sin is a violation of relationship.
+The issue of faith and healing is largely misunderstood because people don't understand that sin is a violation of relationship.
 This can be between humans, or humans and God.

 Contrary to what people believe, most illnesses are caused by sin.
 Anger, frustration, hatred, fear, and anxiety cause illness.
 This is difficult for people to believe because they want to believe that a germ is the cause of their illness.
 The reality is viruses have never been isolated, They have not been proven to exist or be contagious.